 As it turned out, however, a small group, carrying enough genetic samples to ensure diversity, managed to escape the solar system on one of the first beamrider ships, and set up a habitat around the brown dwarf Yang.
-(To this day, Madi influence at the birth of the beamrider network is clear: Extensive marine orbitals sit above Ying, Yang and Patala, and Madi crew some 3 million predominantly marine-environment beamrider ships.
+(To this day, Madi influence at the birth of the beamrider network is clear: Extensive marine orbitals orbit Yang and Patala, and Madi crew some 3 million predominantly marine-environment beamrider ships.
 The oldest of these, the Rannamaari, predates the First Federation and is one of the most famous ships on the network.).

 After the emergence of the First Federation, word of the Madi colony at Yang reached the Federal Institute of Provolution in Solsys in 962.
 A hyperturing working for the FIP created a set of genepatches to fix the language issue, and had them sent to Yang.

 The Madi around Yang now faced a choice: Either the could accept the FIP genepatches, or they could continue to upgrade their linguistic exoselves with more advanced cybernetics.

 The individuals who opted for exoself upgrades set on a route to becoming full cyborgs.
 Since then, most have cladised to such an extent that most are no longer recognisable as Madi.
 But a small subset retain the manta bodyplan in extreme environments.
 They are sometimes considered a Madi subclade — see below.